Manmapi/leetcode/README.md

 # leetcode
-Collection of LeetCode questions to ace the coding interview! - Created using [LeetHub v3](https://github.com/raphaelheinz/LeetHub-3.0)
+Collection of LeetCode questions I have done! - Synced using [LeetHub v3](https://github.com/raphaelheinz/LeetHub-3.0) You can see my LeetCode profile at [leetcode/manmapi](https://leetcode.com/u/manmapi/)